 For a coffee lover on a budget, buying an espresso machine might prove challenging.
 How do you choose the best cheap espresso machine?
-What are the criteria that separates a good espresso brewer from a bad one?
+What are the criteria that separate a good espresso brewer from a bad one?
 This is what this post proposes, to familiarize you with the technology, and give you a few hints on how to choose the best espresso machine for your budget.

-WalMart doesn’t want you to buy the best espresso machine, because they want to sell all the espresso brewers on the shelves.
+WalMart doesn’t want you to buy the best espresso machine because they want to sell all the espresso brewers on the shelves.
 And in all fairness, their personnel couldn’t possibly know which are the best machines, unless they were espresso lovers.

-Many specialty stores don’t carry the low end equipment because the margin is lower.
+Many specialty stores don’t carry the low-end equipment because the margin is lower.
 One of the most convenient alternatives is online shopping.
 Besides the convenience, online shopping is great because shoppers can see the product’s rating and see other people’s experience with the product.
-For espresso machines, the ratings and buyers’ comments are very important, because it allows potential buyers to know what is the bang for their buck, if the product is reliable, and how easy is to use it.
+For espresso machines, the ratings and buyers’ comments are very important, because it allows potential buyers to know what is the bang for their buck if the product is reliable, and how easy is to use it.

 How To Choose an Espresso Machine

 For the low end of espresso machines, there are a lot of questions a potential buyer needs to answer when planning.
 A good planning will allow them to budget the purchase, and to plan for an upgrade, if necessary.
 From a budget perspective, most looked for price ranges for espresso machines are the 100 dollars machine, the 200 dollars range, and under 500 equipment.